Declaration Of Independence – 27 Reasons for Separation

 From the founding, Public religious expression was considered a very fabric of liberty in this country.

-Note, this information was shared by Lynn Schott, as described in Original Intent by David Barton of Wallbuilders
+Note, this information is provided in Original Intent by David Barton of Wallbuilders